MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/13-implement-transitions-in-tsql.md

 In this exercise you will use a transaction to ensure that when a row is inserted into the **Customer** and **Address** tables, a row is also added to the **CustomerAddress** table.
 If one insert fails, then all will fail.

 1. Start Azure Data Studio.
-1. From the Servers pane, double-click the **AdventureWorks connection**.
+1. From the Servers pane, double-click the **AdventureWorks** connection.
 A green dot will appear when the connection is successful.
-1. Right click on the **AdventureWorks** database and select **New Query**.
+1. Right click the **AdventureWorks** connection and select **New Query**.
 A new query window is displayed with a connection to the AdventureWorks database.
-1. Copy the following T-SQL code into the query window:
+1. Enter the following T-SQL code into the query window:

 ```
 INSERT INTO SalesLT.Customer (NameStyle, FirstName, LastName, EmailAddress, PasswordHash, PasswordSalt,    rowguid, ModifiedDate)
-VALUES (0,  'Caroline','Vicknair','caroline0@adventure-works.com','U1/CrPqSzwLTtwgBehfpIl7f1LHSFpZw1qnG1sMzFjo=','QhHP+y8=',NEWID(), GETDATE());
+VALUES (0,  'Norman','Newcustomer','norman0@adventure-works.com','U1/CrPqSzwLTtwgBehfpIl7f1LHSFpZw1qnG1sMzFjo=','QhHP+y8=',NEWID(), GETDATE());

 INSERT INTO SalesLT.Address (AddressLine1, City, StateProvince, CountryRegion, PostalCode, rowguid,    ModifiedDate)
 VALUES ('6388 Lake City Way', 'Burnaby','British Columbia','Canada','V5A 3A6',NEWID(), GETDATE());